Behnaz Akbari

 Whenever I face barriers in my academic life, I always keep one piece of advice in mind from one of my influential mentors in science: “It is about the academic journey and learning things that you never knew before.”
 Yes!
 It is a journey; we should keep going and be open to new things happening.

-Behnaz Akbari received her BS in chemistry & MSc in analytical chemistry in Iran.
+Behnaz Akbari is the President of Purdue University Chapter of NORD students for rare diseases.
+She received her BS in chemistry & MSc in analytical chemistry in Iran.
 In 2019, she joined the University of Nebraska-Lincoln and obtained a second MSc in chemistry (2021).
 To advance her career in medicine, she pursued her interests at Boston University School of Medicine and received her third MSc in 2022 in bioimaging.
 She also has hands-on experience with cutting-edge mass spectrometry technology.
-She was recently selected as a new member of the Younger Chemists Committee in the analytical chemistry division of the American Chemical Society.
+She is continuing her PhD studies at Purdue University, Department of Chemistry, in Analytical Chemistry.
 Her most recent publication is The role of plant-derived natural antioxidants in reduction of oxidative stress